 “GazeTrackingExample“ is a console application demonstrating usage of Varjo eye tracking native API.
-It allows user to switch eye tracking data stream settings and request eye tracking calibration of different type.
+It allows user to switch gaze tracking output settings and request gaze tracking calibration of different type.

 If headset is worn and eye tracking is calibrated, application outputs tracked user gaze to console window.
 Forward component of gaze rays is converted to vertical and horizontal angle in degrees for easier perception by user.
 Top and right gaze direction gives positive angle value, bottom and left direction gives negative angle value.
 Application also outputs user IPD estimation in millimeters.

 User can see output changing in console window in accordance to where user is currently looking at, and also whether one of the eyes is currently open or closed.

 With this example application it is possible to log eye tracking data into text file (CSV format) by supplying path to the file via